-''' (uncaught-exception-procedure exc) [procedure] (uncaught-exception-arguments exc) [procedure] (uncaught-exception-reason exc) [procedure] Uncaught-exception objects are raised when an object is raised in a thread and that '''
+'''

+(uncaught-exception? obj)[procedure](uncaught-exception-procedure exc)[procedure](uncaught-exception-arguments exc)[procedure](uncaught-exception-reason exc)[procedure]

+'''

 Uncaught-exception objects are raised when an object is raised in a thread and that thread does not handle it (i.e. the thread terminated because it did not catch an exception it raised).
 The parameter exc must be an uncaught-exception object.